 New method of working at the STI clinic

-We would like to inform you about the new way of working at the STI clinic which will be introduced over the coming months.
+We would like to inform you about the new way of working at the STI clinic.

 Making an appointment and completing the medical questionnaire via the internet

-The STI clinic of GGD Amsterdam [Public Health Service] is going to gradually change the way it works in the course of 2018.
+The STD clinic of GGD Amsterdam [Public Health Service] has in 2018 started to gradually change the way it works.
 Meanwhile a number of changes have already been implemented.
 As a result, we hope to provide you with an even better service.
 People who make an appointment online for an STI test and/or Sense-appointment, will be asked to complete all the necessary information at home (currently, this information is requested when you are in the consulting room).
 You will receive a confirmation of the appointment and a QR code by email.
 You will also be given information about the way we work at the STI clinic.
-You can also find out about this new way of working on our website: www.ggd.amsterdam.nl.
-Choose 'English' and 'STI, HIV and Sense'.

 At the STI clinic: you will have to do more yourself

 On the day of your appointment:

 - you scan the QR code when you arrive and you will be given a number.